WebEngage/podspecs/README.md

 This Repository contains all the internal/public releases of WebEngage SDK.

+### 3.5.5  [Release: June 10, 2017]
+- Fixes a issue where In-App Notifications with certain complex rules caused memory leaks.
+- Changes the way images were handled in Carousel Notifications.
+The new method introduces more reliability in both delivering the images and purging them after use.
+In the best case the unexpanded version of the notification shows a thumbnail image in the unexpanded mode but the expanded Carousel might still work properly even when the unexpanded version fails to add a thumbnail.
+- Adds a detailed APNS registration failure logging message for debugging/resolution while integration.

 ### 3.5.4  [Release: May 24, 2017]
 - Fixes an issue where in some case In-App notifications would not work when run as part of the User Journey.